 Here are a sampling of sermons from our rabbinic staff.

-In our tight-knit community, we have a unique opportunity to learn one-on-one with Rabbi Elie, Rabbi Yehuda and Sarah.
+In our tight-knit community, we have a unique opportunity to learn one-on-one with Rabbi Elie or a member of the rabbinic staff.
 They offer their time to students wherever they may be on their Jewish journey as they explore how Jewish identity is relevant in their lives.
 They are happy to learn with students from beginner level to expert on any Jewish subject.
 All questions are welcome and everyone is invited.